Halo Wars 2: Gameplay

 A campaign mode lets players take control of UNSC forces in battles against the Banished on the Ark.
 The main campaign consists of twelve missions that can be played alone or cooperatively.
 Each mission presents main objectives that involve capturing points, defending bases, or surviving waves of enemies, and often require players to lead Spartan units around the map.
 Campaign missions offer optional side objectives such as ensuring a certain unit survives over the course of the mission or destroying extra bases within a time limit.
 Animated cutscenes and dialogue precede each mission to provide context and integration with the game's story.
 A secondary campaign lets players control Banished forces in a battle against parasitic alien life forms known collectively as the Flood.

 Outside the campaign, both the UNSC and the Banished are playable, each with a distinct set of units.
 Players choose a leader that is based on a prominent character and emphasizes a particular style of play.
 Leaders have unique abilities that can be upgraded and activated during a battle; using one requires supplies and triggers a cooldown period before it is available again.
 Healing groups of units, carpet bombing a targeted area, and deploying special troops are examples of some leader abilities.
 The game's multiplayer modes support online play with up to six players.
 Game modes include Skirmish, a cooperative or solo play mode against computer-controlled (AI) opponents; Deathmatch involves eliminating the opponent's army.
 Stronghold and Domination, modes centered around controlling territory on the map; and Blitz, a mode that combines elements from collectible card games with RTS gameplay by replacing base building with a card-and-deck mechanic for unit deployment.
 Decks are created from card packs earned through the campaign mode and daily challenges.
 Each card features a deployable unit and has an energy cost; deploying a more powerful unit uses more energy.
 Energy generates automatically throughout a match and more can be collected from pods dropped onto the map periodically.
-Blitz Firefight is a single-player and cooperative variant that pits players against waves of aritifical intelligence (AI) enemies.
+Blitz Firefight is a single-player and cooperative variant that pits players against waves of artificial intelligence (AI) enemies.